altruios/namshubettulpa/public/namshubettuple/the-great-awakening.md

 ~Little locking wheels on a hospital bed were useful~ 'K::At least the Chemist will stay put'
 "K::Who would know?"
-"F::Flanagan, either this his him or that Al-tok thing."
+"F::Flanagan, either this is him or that Al-tok thing."
 ~Kent waited~
 "F::Did Martha tell you anything?"
 *Kent shook his head*
-~Felix caught Kent up to speed~
-"K::So this Al-tok this is an Idea?"
+~Felix sighed and spend the next several minutes catching Kent up to speed~ "K::So this Al-tok this is an idea?"
 *Felix twisted his hand out noncommittally*
 "F::It isn't human, or a human thought... well, not a natural human thought" *Felix held out a syringe*